 David Lett’s Eyrie Vineyard Pinot Noir

 Lett retired in 2005 and passed away from heart failure in October 2008 at his home in Dundee.
 He was survived by his wife and sons, James and Jason.
-His sons took over leadership as president and winemaker at the company after David’s retirement in 2005.
+His son, Jason took over leadership as winemaker at the company after David’s retirement in 2005.

-David taught new winemakers how to handle Oregon’s rainy and often cold climate.
+David showed it was possible to make high quality wines in Oregon’s rainy and often cold climate.
 Thanks to his courage and persistence, the wine industry in Oregon has developed tremendously.
-Currently, it is ranked among the top wine producers in the United States, alongside Washington, New York, and California.
+Currently, it is ranked among the top wine producing states in the United States, and its wines are sold all over the world.